emanuelemessina/CuraPostProcessingScripts/README.md

 Name  | Description
 ---------|----------
-I Like To Move It | Remove all heating and extrusions from the gcode You Are Here | Displays job name and current layer on the LCD (with scrolling effect)
+I Like To Move It | Remove all heating and extrusions commands from the gcode.
+Results in pure and immediate movement.
+Useful for testing purposes.
+You Are Here | Displays job name and current layer on the LCD (with scrolling effect)